Estimated Tax Payments for US Expats: Rules, Deadlines & More

 How Can I Avoid the Underpayment Penalty?

-Because estimated tax payments are just that—an estimate—it may seem impossible to know exactly how much you will owe.
+Because estimated tax payments are just that (an estimate), it may seem impossible to know exactly how much you will owe.
 So how can you be sure you’re paying enough?
 This is especially problematic for taxpayers whose annual income fluctuates unpredictably.

 The good news is that the IRS gives some leeway for underpayment.
 You don’t have to pay 100% of what you owe.
-As long as you pay at least 90%, you will not be charged the underpayment penalty.
-If even that seems too risky, the IRS offers another option.
-If you pay 100% of the previous year’s tax debt (or 110% for high-income-earning individuals), you will not be charged with underpayment.
+As long as you pay at least 90% of your current year’s tax liability, you will not be charged the underpayment penalty.

-For example, if you paid $15,000 in taxes last year, you will not be charged an underpayment penalty as long as you pay at least $15,000 in estimated taxes for the current year—even if your final tax debt ends up being higher than that.
+For example, if you paid $15,000 in taxes last year, you will not be charged an underpayment penalty as long as you pay at least $15,000 in estimated taxes for the current year, even if your final tax debt ends up being higher than that.
 Of course, you will still need to pay any unpaid taxes when you file your annual return, but you will not be subject to the additional penalty.

 You will use the worksheet in IRS Form 1040-ES to calculate and pay your estimated tax.
 You have a few options for submitting payment.